 ARB hearings typically run from June to August.
 The ARB listens to both sides and rules on property owner protests.
 An ARB issues an order determining the outcome of a property owner's protest.

-A request for binding arbitration must be filed with the appraisal district within 45 days of the property owner receiving the order of determination.
-Please do not file the request with the Comptroller of Public Accounts - you will probably miss the 45-day deadline.
+A request for binding arbitration with deposit must be filed with the appraisal district within 60 days of the property owner receiving the order of determination.
+Please do not file the request with the Comptroller of Public Accounts - you will probably miss the 60-day deadline.

 Since 1991, judges of state district courts were allowed to appoint arbitrators in certain cases.
 Binding arbitration was allowed if the property owner and the appraisal district both agreed to the process and nonbinding arbitration was permitted without the consent of the appraisal district.
 The 2005 Texas Legislature changed the law to expand the arbitration process.
 The law now allows certain property owners who are dissatisfied with a value decision of an ARB to request binding arbitration without filing a lawsuit in district court.

-Please do not file the request with the Comptroller's office - you will probably miss your 45-day deadline.
-The Comptroller's office cannot process the request without the appraisal district's certification.
+Do not file the request with the Comptroller's office - you will probably miss your 60-day deadline.
+The Comptroller's office cannot process the request without the appraisal district's completion of the request.
 The Comptroller's office cannot forward your request to the appraisal district and must return the request and payment to you.
 The Comptroller's office is not responsible for misfiled applications.

 You should receive Comptroller Form AP-219, Request for Binding Arbitration, and a notice of the property owner's rights with the order of determination issued by the ARB.
 If you do not receive Comptroller Form AP-219, Request for Binding Arbitration form and think you qualify for arbitration, contact your county appraisal district.

-The appraisal district must certify the application and forward the request and the money order or cashier's check, along with a copy of the order of determination, to the Comptroller's office within 10 calendar days.
+The appraisal district must complete the application and forward the request and the money order or cashier's check to the Comptroller's office within 10 days.
+An appraisal district must reject any request that does not include a sufficient deposit.
 Some appraisal districts may contact you concerning your request during this period.

 If the property owner wins the dispute (the arbitrator sets a value for the property nearer to the owner's opinion of value than the ARB's determination as shown on the request form), the property owner will be refunded his or her deposit less the Comptroller's $50 fee for administrative costs.
 The appraisal district is then required to pay the arbitrator's fees.
 If the arbitrator's assigned value is not nearer to the owner's opinion of value than the appraisal district's value, the arbitrator is paid from the property owner's deposit.
 If the arbitrator charges less than the full deposit, any remainder will be refunded to the property owner.